Healthy Homes Assessment Haywards

 What We Do

-As building inspectors we deal with all the elements of professional house inspections.
-We are there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors, we deal with all the issues that come with specialist house inspections.
+We’re there to make sure you make the best decision when buying your next home.

-We consider your investment to be a serious one and conduct comprehensive checks to ensure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning a house.
+We value your money We will conduct detailed examinations to ensure that you don’t get any unexpected or expensive expenses, which means you can relax and focus on the enjoyable aspects of purchasing or owning the home.

-We specialise in a range of services to make sure you are fully updated on the condition of any property you could be considering buying or selling and also other solutions.
+We are specialised in a range of solutions to ensure that you are fully informed about the condition of any property that you might be looking to purchase or sell along with other services.

-We not only work with you but we also have important clients such as municipal councils and banks, and insurance firms.
-They clearly appreciate their reassurance provided, due to the details that we offer in our reports of building inspections.
+We do not just cooperate with you, we also work with big clients like the local authorities, banks and insurance firms.
+They seem to appreciate our reassurance provided, because of the information contained that we provide in our reports of building inspections.

-We have a systematic method of conducting your house inspection and the most up-to-date software technology which includes digital photos in the document, you can actually see any problems that might be found.
-With our comprehensive report, it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology which includes digital photos in the Report, you can actually see any issues that could be discovered.
+Through our comprehensive report, it’s no wonder that we receive so many referrals from clients our service to family members and acquaintances.

 Highly Trained & Insured Inspection Professionals